LearnOnDemandSystems/docs/tms/arvato-marketplace/faq-for-arvato-marketplace/students-access-labs.md

+---
+title: "How and when can students access labs?"
+isPublished: true
+---

 # How and when can students access labs?

 You can set up your classes at any time in the TMS.
 However, students cannot access the labs until the first class session begins.